wurmlab/rubyscholar/README.md

  * uses author list as visible on your main Google Scholar page.
 Sometimes this means names are chopped in two or just a single author is missing.
 This could be made smarter.
+ * Ensure that a true email is entered.
+ * right now only works from "user profile" pages.
+Not from "articles citing article" pages.
  * flexible output
  * flexible use of DOIs